mhorpheus/test/DFIR-Resilient.md

 	- [Finding Details of Incident Declarers](#Finding-Details-of-Incident-Declarers)

 ## Introduction
+The purpose of this page is to document the XFIR ticketing process only for the DFIR engagements.
+Details on using Resilient for proactive engagements should be checked on the respective proactive service wiki.

+The following documentation is a guideline for the XFIR Resilient ticketing process and is a living document.
+If there is something you want to see documented here or explained with further detail please contact your geographic Functional IR Lead (listed on the [Homepage](Home.md)).

-X-Force IR uses a customized Resilient instance to:
+XFIR uses a customized Resilient instance to:
 - track Client entries containing different types of contact points,
 - track Client subscription details, including number of remaining subscription hours,
 - track every single engagement, both reactive and proactive.

-The purpose of this page is to document the X-Force IR ticketing process only for the DFIR engagements.
-Details on using Resilient for proactive engagements should be checked on the respective wiki.

-Once X-Force IR has been engaged for Incident Response services, regardless of the method we are engaged, a Resilient IR engagement ticket needs to be created.
-This also applies to cases when it is yet unknown whether X-Force IR will be engaged, but some actions have already been taken, such as Triage and Scoping Call was already held.
+Once XFIR has been engaged for Incident Response services, regardless of the method we are engaged, a Resilient IR engagement ticket needs to be created.
+This also applies to cases when it is yet unknown whether XFIR will be engaged, but some actions have already been taken, such as Triage and Scoping Call was already held.

-The following documentation is a guideline for the X-Force IR Resilient ticketing process and is a living document.
-If there is something you want to see documented here or explained with further detail please contact your geographic Functional IR Lead (listed on the [Homepage](Home.md)).

-X-Force IR Resilient instance URL: https://xforce-iris.resilientsystems.com/saml2/w3id.
+XFIR Resilient instance URL: https://xforce-iris.resilientsystems.com/saml2/w3id.
 Resilient is not integrated with IBM's w3 Single Sign On, and accounts must be provisioned separately.

 ## Logging Requirements for New IR Engagements
 This section documents fields which must be populated while logging a new IR Engagement.